sowjanya-ck/ReactHub/FoodApp/README.md

 ### 9.6   pass dynamic data by using column
-       -  path: "/restaurants/:redId", here :resId is dynamic
+       -  path: "/restaurants/:resId", here :resId is dynamic
+       - using link action and dynamic id , each res card is clickable and goes to resmenu.